davidask/Futures/README.md

 * `Future`, a read-only container resolving into either a value, or an error

 Unlike many promise frameworks, a promise is not distinguished from a future, which does not ensure immutability of a promise that gets passed around.
 This framework distinguishes a `Promise` from a future in that a `Future` is the observable value while a `Promise` is the function that sets the value.

-Futures are resolved, by default, on a single serial queue.
+Futures are observed, by default, on a single concurrent dispatch queue.
 This queue can be modified by assigning a different queue to `DispatchQueue.futures`.
 You can also specify a queue of your choice to each callback added to a future .

 A future is regarded as: